 Johnny Manziel hospitalized for prescription medication issue, report says

-Former NFL quarterback Johnny Manziel was reportedly hospitalized Monday in Texas after having a bad reaction to a prescription medication that was recently adjusted.
+Former NFL quarterback Johnny Manziel was hospitalized Monday in Texas after having a bad reaction to a prescription medication that was recently adjusted.

 Manziel, 25, was transported to a hospital in Humble to be examined.
 The former Cleveland Browns quarterback was in the area to attend the JMBLYA festival with some friends.
 He had played in a golf tournament earlier in the day, TMZ reported.